zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
 ```

-Now you will have a Resource menu which has one group with one item in it which opens the blade 'MyResourceOverviewBlade'.
+At this point, the extension has a Resource menu that contains one group, with one item in it, that  opens the `MyResourceOverviewBlade` blade.

-#### Adding to the resourcemenu title and subtitle
+### Add ResourceMenu titles

-The resource menu by default (for the overview) will show the name of the
+In this overview, the resource menu by default will show the name of the
-resource as the title of the blade, and the resource type as the subtitle.
+resource as the title of the blade, and the type of resource as the subtitle.
 When
-any menu item is selected, the title gets updated to

-"`<<resource name>> - <<selected menu item>>`"
+any menu item is selected, the title gets updated to `<<resource name>> - <<selected menu item>>`.

-Extension authors can add to the title and subtitle through the blade opened in
+Developers can add to the title and subtitle through the blade that was opened in
 the content area.
 They can do this by implementing the `HostedInMenuBlade`
 interface as follows.